Squarespace for Building a Website

 The content control elements consist of small black ovals with links for posting a new entry to the current page, and managing any existing entries.

-Next we will alter the structure of the page.
+Next you can alter the structure of the page.
 Switch to structure editing by clicking the icon in the upper right-hand corner that looks like four squares.
 Delete the "site powered by Squarespace" block by clicking the "remove" link.
-We will add search capabilities to our new site, using two different approaches, so you can see the difference between links to stand-alone pages, versus widgets.
+You can add search capabilities to our new site, using two different approaches, so you can see the difference between links to stand-alone pages, versus widgets.
 Click "insert new section", and provide a title, such as "Search page section".
-The section is initially empty, so click its "add page" link, and add a search page, which we will title "Search page link", because clicking on the link takes one to a new search page.
+The section is initially empty, so click its "add page" link, and add a search page, which you could title "Search page link", because clicking on the link takes one to a new search page.

 Again click "insert new section"; add a title (such as "Search page widget"); click "widget"; and select and configure a search widget.